tastejs/todomvc/README.md

 A:I'm currently still deciding whether there would be a great benefit to this.
 I regularly state that OS solutions should contain both tests and documentation, however, a few developers have suggested there not being a need nor  expectation as these are essentially usage examples.
 If enough people request tests, I'm happy to support them.

 I don't really see the point of this project.
 Wtf, bro?.
 That's a valid viewpoint.
-I'm not in any way saying that a cosistant, common MVC example is going to take all of the headache out of selecting a framework to use for your project, but if I was looking at these for the first time personally I would find this helpful and I hope there are some developers out there that will feel the same way too.
+I'm not in any way saying that a consistent, common MVC example is going to take all of the headache out of selecting a framework to use for your project, but if I was looking at these for the first time personally I would find this helpful and I hope there are some developers out there that will feel the same way too.